mattma/docs/tools/sublime.md

 - ctrl + a, cmd + up/down/right/left

-create_pane_with_file the file into the pane in that direction
+create a new pane in direction

 - ctrl + a, opt + up/down/right/left